GabrielDCelery/personal-notes/01_project/memory-palace-normandy/cockpit-joker.md

 _"Call once, cache the result.
 Stop burning my comms budget."_

 **The rule** — verify once at the edge, pass a trusted internal token downstream.
-If every service independently calls an external auth station, you pay 50–100 ms per service per request.
+If every service independently calls an external auth station, you pay a relay trip per service per request.

 ---